blueish0930/Assets/README.md

 # Blueish-Assets
-Including some blender and houdini node presets
+A library about blender and houdini